What You Can Do With a Meaning Model Today

 Govern AI Tools Today

-Even without full PIAs, a Meaning Model can constrain prompts, copilots, chatbots, RPA, and LLM outputs.
+Even before PIAs arrive, a Meaning Model can constrain prompts, copilots, chatbots, RPA, and LLM outputs.
 Teams can direct AI tools to evaluate scenarios using the enterprise’s Conditions of Success and exception logic.
 This provides governed AI behavior immediately and reduces the risk of inconsistent interpretation.

 Train New Employees